cca-io/rescript-mui/documentation/docs/project-structure/module-box.md

 title: Module - Box
 ---

-The `MaterialUi.Box` module contains a manual binding to the [box component](https://material-ui.com/components/box/#box).
+The `Mui.Box` module contains a manual binding to the [box component](https://material-ui.com/components/box/#box).

 The bindings are not complete and therefore do not offer the full functionality